vedikanigam/Kickstarter-Project/README.md

 ### Conclusions about the Outcomes Based on Goals

 - **Finding 1** -
-	The theater campaigns for plays were most successful when the goal was either in the two categories - below $1000 or when it was between S1000 and $4999.
+	The theater campaigns for plays were most successful when the goal was in either of the two categories - below $1000 or when it was between S1000 and $4999.
 - **Finding 2** -
 	Two other goal categories in which the projects were successful was between $35000 and $39999 and between $40000 and $44999.
 However, this finding was based on a very small sample size and therefore may not be reliable.
 - **Finding 3** -